 My local Target started putting out Halloween decorations after July 4th.
 I was trying to purchase sunscreen and a cooler for some pool time surrounded by pumpkins and ghoulish decorations–it was a little unsettling.
 But once I saw the Halloween decorations, I started thinking ahead to Thanksgiving and the winter holidays.
 What will I cook?
 What’s on my Christmas wish list?
 How much money should I set aside for gifts?
 And now that fall has seemed to sneak up on all of us, it makes sense that they would start preparing so soon.

 What every big box store starts to look like in September (or much earlier!).

 We found that 56% of people plan to complete their holiday shopping before December.
-So it’s safe to say that you could have started warming up your holiday messaging in August–or at least the beginning of September (AKA–now).
+So it’s safe to say that you can start warming up your holiday messaging in August–or at least the beginning of September.

 And you don’t have to go all out with the holiday cheer this early; you can focus on some of the other seasonal holidays, like Halloween, as you lead into the busy shopping season.
 This is also a great way to get in early with holiday shoppers–start running a few specials, introduce a customer loyalty program, or educate them on what you have to offer during the holidays.